-With this technique, a ophthalmologist specialising in cosmetic eye surgery extracts the whol eyeball including the sclera and a portion of the optic nerve and puts spherical-shaped internal implant of the same size in its place to restore the volume lost.
+With this technique, an ophthalmologist specialising in cosmetic eye surgery extracts the whole eyeball including the sclera and a portion of the optic nerve and puts spherical-shaped internal implant of the same size in its place to restore the volume lost.

-Regarding internal protheses, we must mention that there is a wide variety.
+Regarding internal protheses, we must be noted that there is a wide variety.
 They can be classified based on their component material (silicone, bioceramics, porous polyethylene or hydroxyapatite) and by size and shape.
-The choice of one or another will depend on the characteristics of the patient's eye, and should always be with the aim of getting a comfortable fit and an optimum cosmetic result.
+The choice of one or another will depend on the characteristics of the patient's eye.
+The choice should always have the aim of getting a comfortable fit and an optimum cosmetic result.

 A short hospital admission is recommended, usually for one night only, where the patient is monitored and wears a compression bandage to avoid postoperative haemorrhages.

-Once the patient has been discharged, the week after surgery daily hospital treatments will be provided where the cavity will be checked and the bandage will be changed.
+Once the patient has been discharged, daily hospital treatments will be provided the week after surgery.
+During these, the cavity will be checked and the bandage will be changed.

 It is a simple and very safe surgical technique in the hands of a specialist surgeon.